 Possible Exercises with Resistance Loop Bands

-Above, we have discussed exercises that are best done using resistance bands with handles and exercises that can be just as effective using both types of resistance bands.
+Above, we have discussed exercises that are best completed using resistance bands with handles and exercises that can be just as effective using both types of resistance bands.
 Below are provided exercises that are best performed when using resistance loop bands and are ideal for both beginners and more advanced users.

 Bicycle Crunch – By using your core to rotate at the waist and by bringing your right elbow to your left knee and then twisting and doing the same with your left elbow to your right knee it is an ideal exercise that is intensified with the use of a resistance band.